alexstandiford/easy-beer-lister/readme.txt

 * Added a ton of hooks to the beer page template
 * Added new fields

+= 1.21 =
+Big Update!
+Added several features and improvements to the menu system, and also added some hooks and filters to make it easier for developers to customize their install
+* Added filters and classes to make customizing the plugin easier.
+* Added new functionality that allows brewers to add individual beers to their menu
+* Fixed a bug that prevented the default logo from displaying
+* Fixed a bug that caused the default logo to occasionally stretch
+* Fixed a bug that occasionally prevented brewery information from displaying properly
+* Added logic that hides the excerpt if it doesn't exist
+* Fixed a bug that occasionally caused 404 errors when the plugin is re-activated

+= 1.22 =
+* Added a framework that displays API keys in the settings page.

 == Upgrade Notice ==

 = 1.01 =